nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User requests to list applicants
 2. HMHero shows a list of applicants
-3. User requests to reject a specific applicant in the list
+3. User enters the command to reject a specific applicant in the list
-4. HMHero sets the applicant’s status as “rejected”.
+4. HMHero sets the applicant’s status as `REJECTED`.

     Use case ends.